-Thinking of Adopting a Pet?
+Thinking of ADOPTING a pet?

 There are several factors to consider before choosing a pet as it is a long-term commitment.